 Ecuador's oil reserves are managed directly by state-owned oil companies Petroecuador and Petroamazonas and through service contracts with other Ecuadorian and foreign companies.
-Oil exploitation operations are conducted under the supervision and regulation of the Ministry of Hydrocarbons acting through the Hydrocarbons Regulation and Control Agency and the Hydrocarbons Secretariat of Ecuador.
+Oil exploitation operations are conducted under the supervision and regulation of the Ministry of Hydrocarbons acting through the

+Hydrocarbons Regulation and Control Agency and the Hydrocarbons Secretariat of Ecuador.
 The Hydrocarbons Secretariat of Ecuador also provides technical, economic and legal support in service contract origination and public bidding processes.
-In November 2012, former President Correa signed decree 1351-A (the "Consolidation Decree"), which consolidated the operations of Petroecuador and Petroamazonas allocating exploration and exploitation of hydrocarbon resources to Petroamazonas and transportation, refining and commercialization activities to Petroecuador.
+In November 2012, President Correa signed the Consolidation Decree.
 For more information, see "Business-Our Business-Crude Oil Exploration and Production").

 While revenues from oil exports (including oil derivatives) decreased from 2012 to 2016, non-petroleum sources of revenue in the non-financial public sector increased during that time period.
 As a result, the percentage of oil revenues with respect to GDP has declined in relation to the percentage of GDP of non-petroleum revenues during the time period.
 According to data from the Central Bank of Ecuador, Ecuador's crude oil exports reached U.S.\$13,016 million in 2014, a 3.0% decrease from U.S.\$13,412 million in 2013.
 Additionally, crude oil exports in 2015 reached U.S.\$6,355 million, a 51.2% decrease from U.S.\$13,016 million in 2014.
 In 2016, crude oil exports reached U.S.\$5,054 million, a 20.4% decrease from U.S.\$6,355 million in 2015.
-This decrease was due to a decrease in the average price of Ecuadorian petroleum per barrel from U.S.\$45 in 2015 to U.S.\$34 in 2016.
-The Esmeraldas refinery underwent a period of preventative maintenance through the end of 2015.
-In 2016, the fully-operational Esmeraldas refinery processed larger quantities of refined petroleum, temporarily reducing the average price of petroleum per barrel up to the third quarter of 2016, when the price of petroleum began to increase.
-In the first eight months of 2017, crude oil exports totaled U.S.\$3,933 million compared to U.S.\$3,098 million in the first eight months of 2016.
-This increase was due to the increase in the price of crude oil per barrel from U.S.\$32.1 to U.S.\$42.8 in 2017.
-In contrast, revenues from non-petroleum sources increased in both 2014 and 2015, reaching U.S.\$ 23,939 million in 2014 and U.S.\$25,942 million in 2015.
+This decrease was due to a decrease in the average price of petroleum per barrel from U.S.\$45 in 2015 to U.S.\$34 in 2016.
+The Esmeraldas refinery underwent a period of preventative maintenance up until the end of 2015.
+In 2016, the fully-operational Esmeraldas refinery processed larger quantities of refined petroleum, temporarily reducing the average price of petroleum per barrel up to the third quarter of 2016, when the price of petroleum began to increase once more.
+In contrast, revenues from non-petroleum sources increased in both 2014 and 2015, reaching U.S.\$23,939 million in 2014 and U.S.\$25,942 million in 2015.
 Both increases were due to increased tax revenues for both years.
 In 2016, revenues from non-petroleum sources reached U.S.\$24,294 million, which is a decrease from the U.S.\$25,942 million in 2015.
 This decrease was due to certain factors including a reduced collection in taxes mainly in specific consumption taxes and value added tax which decreased by 26% and 17% respectively from 2015.
-In the first eight months of 2017, revenues from non-petroleum sources totaled U.S.\$17,199 million, a 8.1% increase from U.S.\$15,807 million in the first eight months of 2016.